Tacoma, Washington: Parks and recreation

 Parks and recreation services in and around Tacoma are governed by Metro Parks Tacoma, a municipal corporation established as a separate entity from the city government in 1907.
 Metro Parks maintains over fifty parks and open spaces in Tacoma.

 Point Defiance Park, one of the largest urban parks in the country (at 700 acres), is in Tacoma.
-Scenic Five-Mile Drive allows access to many of the park's attractions, such as Owen Beach, Fort Nisqually, and the Point Defiance Zoo & Aquarium (PDZA).
+Scenic Five-Mile Drive allows access to many of the park's attractions, such as Owen Beach, Fort Nisqually, old growth forest trails, and the Point Defiance Zoo & Aquarium (PDZA).
 There are many historic structures within the park, including the Pagoda, which was originally built as a streetcar waiting room.
 It was restored in 1988 and now serves as a rental facility for weddings and private parties.
 The Pagoda was nearly destroyed by fire on August 15, 2011.
 Repair work began immediately after the fire and continued until January 2013, at which time the Pagoda was reopened for public use.

 Ruston Way is a waterfront area along Commencement Bay north of downtown Tacoma that hosts several public parks connected by a multi-use trail and interspersed with restaurants and other businesses.
 Public parks along Ruston Way include Jack Hyde Park, Old Town Dock, Hamilton Park, Dickman Mill Park, Les Davis Pier, Marine Park, and Cummings Park.
 The trail is used by walkers, runners, cyclists, and other recreationalists.
 There are several beaches along Ruston Way with public access, some of which are also popular for scuba diving.

 Another large park in Tacoma is Wapato Park, which has a lake and walking trails that circle the lake.
 Wapato is in Tacoma's south end, at Sheridan and 72nd St.

 Titlow Beach, at the end of 6th Avenue, is also a scuba diving area.

 Wright Park, near downtown, is a large, English-style park designed in the late 19th century by Edward Otto Schwagerl and Ebenezer Rhys Roberts.
 It contains Wright Park Arboretum and the W. W. Seymour Botanical Conservatory.
 This historic park is also the home of local festivals such as Ethnic Fest, Out in the Park (Tacoma's Pride festival), and the Tacoma Hempfest (Tacoma's annual gathering advocating decriminalization of marijuana).

 Jefferson Park in North Tacoma is the location of a new sprayground, an area designed to be a safe and unique play area where water is sprayed from structures or ground sprays and then drained away before it can accumulate.

 Frost Park in downtown Tacoma is often utilized for sidewalk chalk contests.
+Don Pugnetti Park was the site of an Occupy Wall Street encampment.

 In response to the Tacoma area's growing dog population and stricter leash laws in many areas, dog parks have begun to be established.
 Rogers Off-Leash Dog Park is a metro public park established in 1949.